nishantrayan/nishantrayan.github.io/_posts/2019-02-18-principles.md

 ---

 I believe that everyone should have a principle in life.
 I recently read book `Principles by Ray Dalio`.
 If you haven't already I promise you that I will be one of the best use of your time.
-Through this blog I wish to highlight some of the core principles I have set for myself.
+Through this blog I wish to highlight some of the core principles I have set for myself. **I fully intend on updating my principle list as and when I discover and apply them in my lives.
+So please see them as a living document**

 ## Healthy living is important